php-http/documentation/discovery.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you get an error saying "*Could not find resource using any discovery strategy.*" it means that all the :doc:`discovery strategies <discovery.html#strategies>` have failed.
+If you get an error saying "*Could not find resource using any discovery strategy.*" it means that all the discovery [#strategies]_ have failed.
 The cause of this is probably because you have not installed message factories and/or a PSR-7 implementation.
 See the :doc:`user documentation <httplug/users>`.

 To resolve this you may run